-In connection with the Business Combination, we entered into the PIPE Subscription Agreement, as amended with the PIPE Investors (including certain affiliates of the Company), pursuant to which, among other things, we sold to the PIPE Investors, in a private placement that closed immediately prior to the closing of the Business Combination, an aggregate of (i) 8,636 shares of Series A Convertible Preferred Stock, par value \$0.0001 per share, for an aggregate purchase price of \$8,635,000, convertible into shares of common stock at a conversion price initially equal to \$10.00 per share (subject to a downward adjustment to no lower than the floor price of \$2.00 per share based on the public trading price of the shares of our common stock calculated at 90 days and 150 days following the effective date of the registration statement with respect to registration of such securities) issuable upon the conversion of the PIPE Shares in accordance with the terms of the Series A Certificate of Designation, subject to certain adjustments; and (ii) PIPE Warrants to purchase up to a number of shares of common stock initially equal to 100% of the shares of common stock issued and issuable upon conversion of the PIPE Shares in accordance with the terms of the Series A Certificate of Designation and the Warrant, with an exercise price initially equal to \$11.50 per share, subject to certain adjustments.
-The exercise price of the PIPE Warrants will be subject to certain adjustments including those resulting from (i) stock dividends and splits, (ii) subsequent rights offerings, (iii) pro-rata distributions, (iv) fundamental transactions, (v) certain voluntary adjustments and (vi) issuances of other securities at a price at or below the exercise price then in effect, in each case, in accordance with the terms of the PIPE Warrant.
-The Series A Certificate of Designation includes the right for the issuer to redeem such shares at 120% of the issue price of the PIPE Shares then outstanding.
+In connection with the Business Combination, we issued 8,636 shares of Series A Convertible Preferred Stock (the "PIPE Shares"), and the PIPE Warrants (as defined below) to purchase 863,500 shares of Common Stock, at a purchase price of \$1,000 per share and warrant, for an aggregate purchase price of \$8,635,000 (the "PIPE Investment") pursuant to subscription agreements dated July 20, 2022 (collectively, the "PIPE Subscription Agreements").
+Each PIPE Share is convertible into a number of shares of Common Stock equal to the purchase price divided by the conversion price.
+The initial conversion price was equal to \$10.00 per share (subject to a downward adjustment to no lower than the floor price of \$2.00 per share based on the public trading price of the shares of our Common Stock, calculated at 90 days and 150 days following the effective date of the registration statement with respect to registration of such securities) in accordance with the terms of the Series A Certificate of Designation, subject to certain adjustments.
+The Series A Certificate of Designation includes the right for the issuer to redeem such shares at 120% of the issue price of PIPE Shares then outstanding.
 Additionally, the PIPE Subscription Agreement contains customary representations and warranties, and certain transfer restrictions.
-The closing of the sale of the PIPE Shares and the PIPE Warrants was conditioned upon, among other things, customary closing conditions and the consummation of the transactions contemplated by the Business Combination Agreement.
-The issuance of the securities pursuant to the PIPE Subscription Agreement was consummated substantially concurrently with the closing of the Business Combination.
-As of September 11, 2023, (i) only 50 PIPE Shares were outstanding, and (ii) 4,878,875 PIPE Warrants were outstanding, all of which are exercisable at \$2.00 per share.
+The closing of the sale of the PIPE Shares and the PIPE Warrants was conditioned upon, among other things, customary Closing conditions and the consummation of the transactions contemplated by the Business Combination Agreement.
+The issuance of the securities pursuant to the PIPE Subscription Agreement was consummated substantially concurrently with the Closing of the Business Combination.
+The proceeds from the Best Efforts Offering were used to redeem substantially all of the PIPE Shares at a redemption price of 120% of the aggregate purchase price of the PIPE Shares.
+The remaining 200 PIPE Shares not redeemed with the proceeds of the Best Efforts Offering were reset to the floor conversion price of \$2.00 per